 Presented as it was in the 1950s during the height of their business, the house and all of the Hardmans' original possessions perfectly preserve what life was like for this talented couple.

-From the waiting room to the studio, the kitchen to the bedroom and the darkrooms to the exhibition rooms, there's so much to see during a ninety minute tour.
+From the waiting room to the studio, the kitchen to the bedroom and the darkrooms to the exhibition rooms, there's so much to see during your 45 minute tour.

 Tour the studio and darkrooms

 The house was both a business and home for the Hardmans.
 The majority of the house provided space for clients to wait, change their clothing and sit for photographs.
 Behind the scenes, the staff would be busy developing prints in the cellar and then preparing them to be sent to clients in the retouching room and mounting office.